j-greig/greig/_posts/2019-09-01-returning-to-employment-from-freelance.md

  Would you ever consider going back to employment from your freelance job?
 (Or equally, are you on the other side of the fence/gap/cliff, eying up that leap?)

  PS.
+[You can discuss this post on Twitter](https://twitter.com/j_greig/status/1168112396612902912), or shoot me an email.

-You can still get the PDF version of my free "7 Things You Should Do Before Going Freelance" guide [here]( https://www.dropbox.com/s/swpo1h6jp6gf66v/7%20Things%20You%20Should%20Do%20Before%20Going%20Freelance.pdf?dl=0 ).
+ PPS.
+You can still get the PDF version of my free "7 Things You Should Do Before Going Freelance" course [here]( https://www.dropbox.com/s/swpo1h6jp6gf66v/7%20Things%20You%20Should%20Do%20Before%20Going%20Freelance.pdf?dl=0 ).